friend-of-data/Perceptron-SVM-Linear-Classifier/README.md

 \
 In the end, the whole project checks a dataset consisting of website reviews and use the best performing algorithms among perceptron, average perceptron and Pegasos to do a sentiment analysis or classification.
 Namely, whether the review is positive or negative.\
 \
-Key knowledge points in this small project:\
+Key knowledge points in this small project:
-1. hinge loss function
+1. Hinge loss function
 2. Perceptron algorithm
 3. Pegasos algorithm
 4. Support vector machine